aniketfuryrocks/MangoBox/README.md

 # Key Features 🔑

+### MangoChat
-- Allows the traders to communicate about their trade
+- Allows traders to communicate about their trade

 *WIP*